Steve and Barbara Brooks: Honoring Neighbors

 Reprinted with Permission from the Carmel Pine Cone

-Carmel, CA – Steve Brooks’ family moved here in 1936 when he was 6 years old and took up residence in a cottage on Casanova Street, near La Playa Hotel.
+Steve Brooks’ family moved to Carmel in 1936 when he was 6 years old and took up residence in a cottage on Casanova Street, near La Playa Hotel.
 He grew up around music and really took to singing.
 As a college student at Berkeley, he joined the chorus and, while on a concert tour of Europe from UC Berkeley, he met a soprano named Barbara, whom he wed in 1960.

 Meanwhile, for Felix and Eva Somers, life here was a dream come true.
 The couple, in their youth, had escaped the horrors of Nazi Germany and been granted asylum in Australia, where they met and married before emigrating to the United States and moving to California.